jeanettephung/cse134b/public/readme_hw3.md

 Some of the errors we first witnessed dealt with getting familiar with JavaScript and jQuery.
 Lack of knowledge of the DOM tree resulted in accesses node or elements off of tree (ex.
 Cannot read property of ... undefined).

 Errors like "unexpected token", "not a function", "not defined" are caused by syntax errors or typos.
-There's errors are quickly fixed.
+These errors are quickly fixed.

 The error, "play() can only be initiated by a user gesture", was found only on mobile phones.
 This was caused by playing all audios when the page loads to get audio to be mostly loaded before displaying the play button to users.
 This would lessen the time a user waits between pressing the play button and when the audio actually loads.
 This time is caused because the audio was not fully loaded before the user plays the audio.
-However, this "fix" did not work because forcing the audio to play caused this error.
+However, this "fix" did not work because we discover on mobile devices that forcing the audio to play caused this error.
 Therefore, this "fix" was removed and replaced with a function that shows the play button after the page is downloading the audio (checked with progress event).

 /** OTHER **/